ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 the closure passed to the [`startWithSignal`][startWithSignal] method.

 #### Prefer managing lifetime with operators over explicit disposal

+Although the [disposable][Disposables] returned from [`start`][start] makes canceling a [signal producer][Signal Producers] really easy, explicit use of disposables can quickly lead to a rat's nest of resource management and cleanup code.

+There are almost always higher-level [operators][] that can be used instead of manual
+disposal:

+ * [`take`][take] can be used to automatically terminate a stream once a certain number of values have been received.
+ * [`takeUntil`][takeUntil] can be used to automatically terminate a [signal][Signals] or producer when an event occurs (for example, when a “Cancel” button is pressed in the UI).
+ * [Properties][] and the `<~` operator can be used to “bind” the result of a signal or producer, until termination or until the property is deallocated.
+   This can replace a manual observation that sets a value somewhere.

 #### Avoid using buffers when possible

 ## Implementing new operators